number1nub/c0bra/README.md

 * Automatically reposition gui if off screen... also side guis

 ### CHANGELOG
+**2.6.3**
+- Fixed issue in accessing the settings GUI from right-click menu

 **2.6.1**
 - Working release version
 - Multiple bug fixes and merge resolves